aliencube/CSharp-Coding-Guidelines/Performance.Guidelines.md

 }
 ```

 You'll end up with a deadlock.
 Why?
-Because the `Result` property getter will block until the `async` operation has completed, but since an `async` method will automatically marshal the result back to the original thread and ASP.NET uses a single-threaded synchronization context, they'll be waiting on each other.
+Because the `Result` property getter will block until the `async` operation has completed, but since an `async` method will automatically marshal the result back to the original thread and ASP.NET uses a single-threaded synchronisation context, they'll be waiting on each other.
 A similar problem can also happen on WPF, Silverlight or a Windows Store C#/XAML app.
 Read more about this [here](http://blogs.msdn.com/b/pfxteam/archive/2011/01/13/10115163.aspx).